AlexiaMariaV/MAPLab2/README.md

 -offering a smooth experience of purchasing and evaluating games

--ensuring an intuitive interface for both user and administrator
+-ensuring an intuitive interface for all users

 -efficient management of game inventory and user orders